rwandaPinocle/Blog/content/art-is-a-science.md

 The result of this community art process is that artists now produce art that "shaped like" the human mind.
 For instance, by studying storytelling conventions, we learn what kinds of narratives people are easily able to remember.
 We learn that events are best communicated with distinct characters, clear conflicts, and resolutions to those conflicts.

+AI would struggle to produce something beautiful in a new medium because beauty is judged by the mind.
+Diffusion algorithms mere optimize for an objective that is already extremely well measured by existing artists.
+It would have no knowledge of the parts of the mind measured by new mediums.

+# Knowledge that is exclusive to the arts
+1. Brandon Sanderson talks about the approximate lengths that certain stories can be before the audience loses interest.
+2. The hollywood formula tells how how much time should be between story beats for audiences to understand them.

 Music theory tells us that
 1. Our aural systems are extremely responsive to the range of a high pitched human voice.